Switching to ARM on Amazon EC2 has brought nothing but happiness.

 • td-agent

-The service we made Arm compatible this time had Ansible well-maintained, so we were able to make it Arm compatible with Ansible in less than one business day.
-I am incredibly grateful to the previous person in charge.
+The service we recently made ARM compatible had a well-maintained Ansible setup, so we were able to implement ARM compatibility using Ansible in less than a business day.
+I'm incredibly grateful to the previous person in charge.

 Nginx

-The official Nginx repository has packages for AArch64 from CentOS 8, but since we are using CentOS 7 this time, we did not use them and instead used epel's.
+The official Nginx repository provides packages for AArch64 starting from CentOS 8, but since this is CentOS 7, I used the EPEL version instead.

 td-agent

-The official td-agent repository provides packages for AArch64 for CentOS 7 (starting from v4.x).
+The official td-agent repository includes an AArch64 package for CentOS 7 (from v4.x onwards).

-We were able to make the middleware compatible with AArch64 without any configuration changes.
+We were able to implement AArch64 support without making any configuration changes to the middleware.

-On EC2 Arm, the entropy for random devices is very low, which can lead to errors or significant performance degradation.
+In EC2's Arm architecture, very low entropy for random devices can sometimes lead to errors or significant performance degradation.

-This time, the performance of the random number generation part using Apache Tomcat (java) dropped significantly.
-This is because /dev/random is used for random number generation, and there are few resources for this.
+In this instance, the performance of the random number generation part using Apache Tomcat (Java) significantly decreased.
+This is because the random number generator uses `/dev/random`, and there are insufficient resources allocated to it.

 haveged

-Once Ansible is ready, create an Arm EC2, run Ansible to check that it works, and add it to the target group.
-If there are no problems, you can pull out the x86_64 EC2 and switch without maintenance.
+Once you've prepared Ansible, simply create an ARM-based EC2 instance, run Ansible to verify its operation, and add it to the target group.
+If there are no problems, you can simply remove the x86_64 EC2 instance and switch over without any maintenance.

 result

-Although the production environment has yet to be implemented, I have switched all of my development environments to Arm.
-This time, I switched from m5.large to t4g.medium.
+We haven't set up the production environment yet, but we've switched our entire development environment to Arm.
+This time, we switched from m5.large to t4g.medium.

 • m5.large: $0.124/h